New York

 The town’s proximity to major transportation routes adds to its accessibility.
 Lancaster lies along Interstate 90, also known as the New York State Thruway, which connects it to other cities in the state and beyond.
 Moreover, the Buffalo Niagara International Airport is a short 15-minute drive away, providing residents with convenient connections to domestic and international destinations.
 This advantageous geographical location puts Lancaster in a favorable position for both business and leisure travelers, as well as for those who appreciate the benefits of a well-connected community.

-See also How Do I Qualify For The New York City Marathon
+See also How Much Do Uber Drivers In New York Make

 Exploring Lancaster’s Surrounding Areas